flauwekeul/honeycomb/README.md

 ### Features

 #### Views
-1. Move `template` from `Hex.prototype` to the View functions and remove `view()` from `Hex.prototype`.
-1. Separate Views into separate modules (in lib/views/<view name>.js)

 1. Add SCSS files and compile them to CSS for `Views.DOM`.
+2. Make the `div` that the hex template is wrapped in configurable.
+3. Separate Views into separate modules (in lib/views/<view name>.js)
-3. Hex views should be hex-orientation-agnostic (always pointy) and just use `transform` to toggle orientations.
+4. Hex views should be hex-orientation-agnostic (always pointy) and just use `transform` to toggle orientations.
-8. Add a `Views.Canvas`.
+5. Add a `Views.Canvas`.
-1. Fix duplication between de Views.
+6. Fix duplication between de Views.
-11. Make it an option to filter overlapping hexes when multiple shapes are rendered.
+7. Make it an option to filter overlapping hexes when multiple shapes are rendered.

 #### Docs

 1. Find a way to link modules together.
 Currently, methods of the factory functions doesn't seem to belong to their factory functions (in the context of jsdoc).
-13. Shiny github.io pages 😎
+2. Shiny github.io pages 😎

 #### Other

 4. Add possibility to create individual hexes with different size/orientation/origin/template.
 5. Expose `Hex` (and `ORIENTATIONS`) via Honeycomb API.
 6. Add helper to easily fall back to a hex's prototype.
 7. Use either "compass" or numbered directions, not both.
-9. Grid shape methods should return Sets (or Maps?) instead of arrays
+8. Grid shape methods should return Sets (or Maps?) instead of arrays
-10. Maybe add instance methods for `Grid` and `Views.DOM` to get/set options.
+9. Maybe add instance methods for `Grid` and `Views.DOM` to get/set options.
 Then it's optional to pass the options to the `Grid` and `Views.DOM` factories and makes it possible to get/set those options later.
-12. Add possibility to [stretch hexes](http://www.redblobgames.com/grids/hexagons/implementation.html#layout-test-size-tall); they needn't be regularly shaped.
+10. Add possibility to [stretch hexes](http://www.redblobgames.com/grids/hexagons/implementation.html#layout-test-size-tall); they needn't be regularly shaped.

 ### Refactorings